Vivekkosare/horse-owner/README.md

 These roles needs to be passed to the endpoints through header requests `x-user-role: vet` OR `x-user-role: admin`

-`admin`: Can access all endpoints
+- `admin`: Can access all endpoints.

-`vet`: Can access only `GET` requests and `PATCH` request on horse endpoint to update the health status
+- `vet`: Can access only `GET` requests and `PATCH` request on horse endpoint to update the health status

 ---